 Parent terms: Credit accumulation, Credit transfer

-2 definitions, 1 child term
+1 child term

 An arrangement whereby the diverse features of both credit accumulation and credit transfer are combined to facilitate lifelong learning and access to the workplace.

 |Organisation: || South African Qualifications Authority (SAQA) , South Africa|